How long does it take to write 1,000 words?

 How long does it take to write a 1,000-word Essay or Article?

 Along with the other things mentioned above, your writing experience plays a key part in how fast you write articles.
 How well you know the topic and if you’re an efficient researcher also affects how long it takes to write an article.

-Technical or academic writing will take more time than conversational blog posts on a topic you know well.
+Technical or academic writing like a research paper will take more time than a conversational blog article on a topic you know well.

 So, how long does it take to write 1,000 words?
 Well, I’ve heard many answers over time, like two to four hours or one to two hours.
 I tend to agree with two to four hours if you add in research and you’re not just slapping words down onto paper.